Getting Started with Blazor RadioButton Component

 }

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion Blazor RadioButton component in your default web browser.
+This renders the Syncfusion® Blazor RadioButton component in the default web browser.

 Blazor RadioButton Component